castogio/castogio.github.io/content/pybeaconvalidator_project_presentation.md

 5. The program parses the packet capture, filtering the Beacon management frames only and extracting their information, such as the TA, the channel (from the RadioTap header), the SSID name, and the Supported Rates Information Element (IE).
-   The extracted IEs are ones I need at the moment, but more might be added in the future, feel free to contribute on GitHub.
+   I extracted only the IEs I need at the moment, but more might be added in the future; feel free to contribute on GitHub.
 6. The program creates a list of pairs for each network configuration containing the _expected_ value as configured on Dashboard and the _actual_ value advertised in the beacon frames in the packet capture.